Beyond the Product: Winning in The Digital Signage Software Industry

 The Buyer Doesn't See What You See

-• The smart templating engine we built from scratch
+• The smart templating system we built from scratch

-• The elegant user permissions model nobody asked for but everyone should want
+• The user permissions model nobody asked for but everyone should want

-• Will this solve the daily mess my ops team deals with?
+• Will this fix the chaos my ops team deals with every day?

-• Will my staff actually use it, or will they curse my name after rollout?
+• Will my team actually use it, or will they hate me for choosing it?

-That gap in perspective?
-It can wreck a sales process if you’re not careful.
+That disconnect?
+It can kill a deal if you’re not careful.

 A professional businesswoman presenting analytics on a digital signage screen, showcasing investment data and interactive visuals for an executive meeting.